 Variable definitions are included in the Supplemental Materials.
 We report current age at the time of the survey in the 10-year age groups of 69-69, 70-79, 80-89, and 90 plus; we do not attempt to adjust for any mis-reporting at older ages, though note that such mis-reporting may be most likely within the open-ended 90-plus category.

-For education comparisons across countries we coded categories using self-reports of educational years and attainment: “less than primary” (five or fewer years of education), “primary completed” (six to eleven years of education), “secondary completed” (twelve years of schooling, a high school diploma, or some college without a bachelor’s degree), and “university completed” (bachelor’s degree or higher).
+For education comparisons across countries, we coded categories using self-reports of educational years and attainment: “less than primary” (five or fewer years of education), “primary completed” (six to eleven years of education), “secondary completed” (twelve years of schooling, a high school diploma, or some college without a bachelor’s degree), and “university completed” (bachelor’s degree or higher).
 A small proportion of people were missing education; we do not show this category in the tables but included them in the denominators, thus the education proportions can sum to less than one in some samples.

 Household composition and marital status measures analyzed are household size, living alone, living with child, and married/cohabiting.
 There was minor variation across surveys in wording for categorizing marital status in the case of civil unions; a methodological study of the ACS found that four percent of those listed as unmarried in the U.S. were in “domestic partnerships or civil unions” (Lewis 2014) but comparable data are not available from other settings to determine if effects were of similar magnitudes elsewhere.

 Among U.S. immigrants we also examine heterogeneity in age at migration and migration cohort.
-For age at migration we use the categories: in childhood before age 15, young adult ages 15-24, prime adult working ages 25-49, and later adult years at ages 50 plus.
+For age at migration, we use the categories: in childhood before age 15, young adult ages 15-24, prime adult working ages 25-49, and later adult years at ages 50 plus.
 For immigration cohort we distinguish those arriving before 1965, 1965-1979, 1980-1999, and more recent migrants in 2000 or later.

-Finally, we also examine heterogeneity in two key assimilation characteristics measured in the ACS: U.S. citizenship (naturalized), and whether they self-report speaking English (“yes, but not well” or better).
+Finally, we also examine heterogeneity in two key assimilation characteristics measured in the ACS: self-reported U.S. citizenship (naturalized), and whether they self-report speaking English (“yes, but not well” or better).

 Results